tuscland/lw-project-generator/README.md

  -  `capi-application`

-    For creating a CAPI based application with split lisp image and optional codesigning for Mac OS X.
+    For creating a CAPI based application with split lisp image and optional codesigning on Mac OS X.

  -  `tool`

     For creating a command-line based application.

-Both projects templates also feature:
+Both project templates also have:

- -  Optional Git repository initialization with default `.gitignore` file,
+ -  An optional Git repository initialization with default `.gitignore` file,
  -  A `defsystem` definition,
  -  A `defpackage` definition,
  -  A load script,
- -  A build / deliver shell script that puts built products in different directories depending on the built architecture,
+ -  A build / deliver shell script that puts built product in a directory that depends on the built architecture,
  -  A basic top-level debugger hook,

+Finally:

- -  The generator will never overwrite existing files.
+ -  The project generator will never overwrite existing files.

-It should be easy to create new project templates.
+ -  It is easy to create new project templates.

 ## Examples

-This creates a CAPI application project in the working directory called `my-app` whose system is named `COM.WILDORA.MY-APP`.
+This creates a CAPI application project called `my-app` in the current working directory whose system is named `COM.WILDORA.MY-APP`.
 A Git repository will be initialized and the produced application will be named "My App".

     CL-USER 1 > (project-generator:run "COM.WILDORA.MY-APP" "My App")
     ; Initialized empty Git repository in /Users/camille/lisp/my-app/.git/